 8. Lake Wabby

-Fraser Island has carved out a bit of a niche on the backpacker circuit and you will likely be joined by a transient population of visitors who make the 45-minute hike to the island’s deepest lake for a dip.
+K’gari (Fraser Island) has carved out a bit of a niche on the backpacker circuit and you will likely be joined by a transient population of visitors who make the 45-minute hike to the island’s deepest lake for a dip.

 The lake has a distinct half-moon shape and it is both a window lake (formed when the ground level falls below the water table) and a barrage lake (when a sand blow blocks the waters of a natural spring).
 The lake is slowly being swallowed by a giant sand dune.